hungovercoders-blog/datagriff/docs/_posts/2023-02-27-data-layer/2023-02-27-data-layer.md

 ---
 title: "Data Layer with Javascript"
 date: 2023-02-27
 author: dataGriff
+description: This is how you can add data to the dataLayer of your website using Javascript, view it using developer tools and also leverage it in google tag manager

+image:
+  path: /assets/2023-02-27-data-layer/link.png

+tags: google-tag-manager javascript
 ---

 I wanted to make some local breweries available to the browser client side so I can then use this in tagging exploits.
 Below talks through how I can make these alcoholic hotpots available in the data layer!